Fantasy vs. Reality in Mad Men's Ad Campaigns

 Mary Wells, the First Female CEO of Advertising

 In a Mad Man's game, Mary Wells succeeded spectacularly.
-Now in her '80s and still working as a consultant, Wells or her agency were responsible for an astonishing number of memorable tag lines and creative concepts, including:
+Now in her '80s and still working as a consultant, Wells or her agency was responsible for an astonishing number of memorable taglines and creative concepts, including:

 - Plop, Fizz, Fizz for Alka Seltzer

 - I Love New York